Supersingular Hecke modules as Galois representations: Reconstruction of supersingular -modules

 (c) Statement (c) is proved in the same way as statement (a), with the following minor modifications: Each occurence of $T_s$ must be replaced by $T_s^2$, and in the definition of $x\{i\}_{m+1}$ the alternating sign $(-1)^{m+1}$ must be included, i.e. In particular, we then have $x\{i_{j-m}\}_{m+1}=-T^2_s(x\{i_{j-m}\}_m)$.
 In (2) and (3), the appeal to the braid relations (\ref{braid1}), (\ref{braid2}) must be replaced by an appeal to the braid relations (\ref{braid11}), (\ref{braid22}).
 In (4), the appeal to $T_s^2+T_s=0$ on vectors fixed under $T_{\alpha_1^{\vee}(\Gamma)}$ must be replaced by an appeal to $T_s^4-T_s^2=0$ (it is here where the alternating sign in the defining formula (\ref{nachbei}) is needed).
+Notice that here, in contrast to the setting in (a), we do not need to impose $(\omega^{i+1}\cdot\epsilon)_1=0$ for each $i$ with $T_s^2(\overline{x}\{i\})= 0$.
+(On the one hand, because of $T_s^2(M^{\epsilon})\subset M^{\epsilon}$ for {\it any} $\epsilon$ the argument analogous to the one in (a)(1) carries over; on the other hand, because of $T_s^4-T_s^2=0$ on all of $M$ the argument analogous to the one in (a)(4) carries over.)

 (d) Composing the given ${\mathcal H}^{\sharp}$-module structure on $M$ with the involution $\iota$ of Lemma \ref{involu} we get a new ${\mathcal H}^{\sharp}$-module structure on $M$.
 Applying statement (c) to this new ${\mathcal H}^{\sharp}$-module and then translating back via $\iota$, we get statement (d). $\Box$\\